The Trapdoor Effect: Why employees quit (and what happens in a market where they can’t)

 When the exchange of time for reward feels off, the final hatch drops.
 This is the worst place to be, and it's where many people find themselves in today's market.
 When jobs become purely transactional and people feel stuck, dissatisfaction turns to quiet resentment.

 What leaders can do: Even when budgets are tight, recognition and growth opportunities matter more than ever.
 People who feel trapped need to see a path forward, not just a paycheck.
-Be transparent about constraints while finding creative ways to show value.
+Be transparent about constraints (this is a hard time for many organization’s budgets, own that) while finding creative ways to deliver value to employees – even if it can’t be the pay bump they were hoping for just yet.

-Why This Framework Matters in a Tight Market
+Why These Trapdoors Matters in a Tight Market

 Most retention strategies were designed for a hot job market – perks and benefits to compete for talent.
 But when people can't easily leave, these surface-level fixes reveal their inadequacy.